BabylonJS/OldDocumentationSite/content/How_To/scene/Render_Scene_on_a_Video.md

 This will by default record 7 seconds of video to a file name "test.webm".

 ### Changing default Record Time
-You can simply pass the default time in seconds to the startRecording API:
+You can pass the default time in seconds to the startRecording API:

 ```javascript
 if (BABYLON.VideoRecorder.IsSupported(engine)) {